socialvibe/truex-roku-google-ad-manager-reference-app/README.md

 ## [8] - Respond to stream cancellation

 It's possible the viewer will decide to exit the stream while the true[X] engagement is ongoing.
-In this case, the renderer will trigger the `type: cancelStream` event.
+In this case, the renderer will trigger the `type: userCancelStream` event.
 In a real app, this would likely return to an episode list screen.